Task 4c

 Data available

 Passive acoustic towed array data were collected as part of 5 years of visual/acoustic surveys in the Main Hawaiian Islands in the Central North Pacific Ocean.
 Continuous acoustic recordings were collected using custom-built hydrophone arrays (Figure 1) towed at approximately 4-10 m deep, 300 m behind the ship while traveling at 18.5 km/h (10 kt).
 The components of the towed hydrophone arrays and data acquisition systems varied between surveys (Table 1).
-During daylight hours, trained acousticians monitored the sounds aurally with headphones and visually using spectrographic software (ISHMAEL, Mellinger 2001; PAMGuard, Gillespie et al. 2008).
-When cetacean vocalizations were detected, a phone-pair bearing algorithm in ISHMAEL or PAMGuard was used to calculate the direction of the sound source relative to the bow of the ship.
-These bearings were plotted using a mapping software with a GPS interface (PAMGuard; Whaltrak, by Jay Barlow).
-Target motion analysis was used to estimate the perpendicular distance to the animals based on the convergence of plotted bearings with left/right ambiguity.
+During daylight hours, trained acousticians monitored the recordings in real-time with headphones and visually inspected the sounds using spectrograms in either ISHMAEL or PAMGuard software.
+When cetacean sounds were detected, a localization algorithm was used to calculate a bearing (direction) to the sound source relative to the hydrophones.
+Bearings to the animals were plotted on a map, and over the course of an acoustic encounter, the bearings would converge to a single location.
+A perpendicular distance to the animals was estimated to the convergence of bearings with left/right ambiguity.
 In some cases, the ambiguity in perpendicular distances was resolved if the ship turned while the animals were still vocalizing.
-Acoustic encounters were linked to concurrent sightings when acoustic bearing estimates were consistent with the sighted location of the animal group (Rankin et al. 2008).
-When the ambiguity of the acoustic location estimate could not be resolved, the average perpendicular distance from both sides of the ship was recorded.
-A total of 327 acoustic encounters of sperm whales were detected.
-A total of 72 sperm whale encounters were concurrently detected by both visual and acoustic methods and 242 sperm whale encounters were detected by acoustic methods only, and only 13 sperm whale encounters were only detected by visual methods (Table 1, Figure 2).
+Acoustic encounters were associated with sightings when acoustic bearings were consistent with the observed location of the animal group.
+A total of 327 acoustic encounters of sperm whales were detected, 72 of which were also seen and 242 were only detected by the acoustics team.
+Only 13 sperm whale encounters were seen but never heard (Table 1, Figure 2).
+Since cue rates could not be directly observed, the term ‘click detection rates’ was used to acknowledge that we could not precisely assess the proportion of time the whales were silent from the towed array data.

 Figure 1.
 Diagram of the linear hydrophone array towed 300 m behind the NOAA research vessels at approximately 10 m deep during a cetacean abundance line-transect survey.
 The line array consisted of two depth sensors (denoted with ‘D’) and two array nodes spaced 20 m apart, each housing three hydrophones (black dots) spaced approximately 1 m apart.